aws-samples/aws-bootstrap-kit-examples/README.md

 Isolating the different environments involved in software development brings many advantages around least priviledge principle (it will be easy to segregate access to prod environment for instance) or reliability by reducing the blast radius of an issue.

 See [official best practices documentation](https://aws.amazon.com/organizations/getting-started/best-practices/) and our [official prescriptive guidance](https://docs.aws.amazon.com/prescriptive-guidance/latest/migration-aws-environment/welcome.html) for more details.

+### DNS Hierarchy

+Your DNS root domain (`yourdomain.com` for instance) is a resource to particularly protect, however the use of it to expose service to the internet should not be blocked.
+That is the reason why this solution propose to set it up in an environment only accessible by administrators and set a chain of subzones enabling developers to stay agile.

 ## Security